Underfloor heating: how it works and how much it costs to buy and run

 See our full guide to energy-saving for more details, our explainer on how to use your heating efficiently during the winter, and our guide to working out how much energy you use for heating.

 Switch energy suppliers

 It also makes sense to consider switching suppliers.
 No matter which energy company you’re currently with, we recommend you check the market regularly to see if you could save money by switching.
 You can get a quote on a plan with OVO in seconds.

 We know that price matters – and that’s why we offer competitively-priced 100% renewable electricity as standard.
 We also plant a tree for every year you’re with us.
-And you'll also get up to 3% Interest Reward on any credit in your account.

 See how your current supplier matches up next to our range of energy plans.
 Compare prices for our electricity, gas and dual fuel plans.